-- Conducted 13 CRAM trainings for about 200 individuals at Central Coast, North Coast, San Francisco Bay, Central Valley, South Coast and Lake Tahoe/Sierra locations.
+- Conducted 13 CRAM trainings for about 200 individuals at Central Coast, North Coast, San Francisco, Central Valley, South Coast and Lake Tahoe/Sierra locations.
 Since 2007, 56 CRAM trainings have been conducted for 685 individuals.
 In 2012, 24 training requests were received via the online request form, which is an average of 2 requests per month.
 A total of 134 requests have been received since the online form was developed in 2009. - 2.
 Uploaded 420 CRAM assessments into the CRAM database.
 This brings the database up to a total of 2,600 assessments on record, of which 1,329 are publically accessible. - 3.
-Continued development of new or revised CRAM modules for vernal pools, depressional wetlands, barbuilt estuaries, wet meadows, and arid-episodic streams through the efforts of regional teams comprised of a broad range of agency and academic technical staff.
+Made substantial progress on new or revised CRAM modules for vernal pools, depressional wetlands, bar-built estuaries, wet meadows, and arid-episodic streams through the efforts of regional teams comprised of a broad range of agency and academic technical staff.
 The L2 committee also coordinated an update of the riverine and estuarine modules to reflect feedback and lessons learned over the first five years of their widespread use. - 4.
-Revised and updated CRAM implementation QA/QC procedures incorporating comments from the CalEPA peer review of CRAM.
-These procedures have been provided to the SWAMP roundtable and endorsement by SWAMP is pending.
-This will be the first endorsement for an assessment method not developed by SWAMP. - 5.
-Produced a first draft set of CRAM "Frequently Asked Questions" regarding implementation of CRAM in a regulatory context.
+Developed CRAM implementation QA/QC procedures.
+These procedures have been provided to the SWAMP roundtable for endorsement by SWAMP.
+This will be the first procedures endorsement by SWAMP but not developed by SWAMP. - 5.
+Produced a first draft set of CRAM "Frequently Asked Questions" regarding implementation of CRAM in a regulatory context

-Level 3 (Intensive Assessment of Condition or Stress of Aquatic Areas) Provides Additional Information

-In general, the CWMW recognizes that L3 data are needed to assess particular aspects of wetland condition with regard to particular wetland functions or services, such as endangered species support, flood control, or water quality improvement.
+Level 3 (Intensive Assessment of Condition or Stress of Aquatic Areas Provides Additional Information In general, the CWMW recognizes that L3 data are needed to assess particular aspects of wetland condition with regard to particular wetland functions or service, such as endangered species support, flood control, or water quality improvement.
 The exact needs for L3 data tend to vary from place to place, and from program to program.
 In many cases, Level 3 data are necessarily case-specific.
-Rather than try to coordinate or standardize L3 data collection and management across its diverse sources and uses, the CWMW has focused on developing L1 and L2 tools, and on how L1 through L3 data can be used in combination to improve wetland and stream assessment.
+Rather than try to coordinate or standardize L3 data collection and management across its diverse sources and uses, the CWMW has focused on developing L1 and L2 tools, and on how L1-L3 data can be used in combination to improve wetland and stream assessment.
 For example, Level 3 data are being used to validate CRAM modules for vernal pool systems, depressional wetlands, and bar-built estuary wetlands, according to the established process for module development.
-SWAMP has incorporated CRAM into its Perennial Stream Assessment, providing opportunities to analyze how CRAM and Level 3 methods (benthic macroinvertebrate IBI, stream algae IBI, and physical habitat assessment (PHAB) can be used together to improve the overall efficacy of the stream surveys.
+SWAMP has incorporated CRAM into its Perennial Stream Assessment, providing opportunities to analyze how CRAM and Level 3 methods (benthic invertebrates IBI, stream algae IBI, and physical habitat assessment or PHAB) can be used together to improve the overall efficacy of the stream surveys.
 The results of this analysis should be available in 2013.
-In addition, the San Diego, Santa Ana, Los Angeles, and San Francisco Bay Regional Water Boards are conducting an ambient assessment program for depressional wetlands (funded and coordinated through SWAMP).
+In addition, the San Diego, Santa Ana, Los Angeles, and San Francisco Regional Water Boards are conducting an ambient assessment program for depressional wetlands (funded and coordinated through SWAMP).
 This program includes refinement of the depressional module of CRAM and adaptation of existing Level 3 indicators (e.g. aquatic invertebrates and benthic diatoms) for use in depressional wetlands.